 Varda opened her first photography exhibition on June 1, 1954.
 The show was held in the courtyard of her home studio at, 86 rue Daguerre, an address that would soon to become mythical.
 Prints glued to wood panels were hung on the courtyard walls and shutters.
 Amongst the exhibition visitors were Varda's friends and neighbors; such as artists including Alexander Calder, Hans Hartung, Andrée Vilar, and Valentine Schlegel, along with the photographer Brassaï.

 In 2014 Agnès Varda and her daughter Rosalie rediscovered the silver gelatin prints from that debut courtyard exhibition.
-These prints will now be displayed in their original form at The Finnish Museum of Photography, accompanied by never-before-seen photographic plates and contact prints.
+These prints will now be displayed in their original form at The Finnish Museum of Photography, accompanied by never-before-seen contact prints.
 The exhibition reveals a visionary, humorous, and sensitive photographer whose images foresee her long career as a filmmaker and artist.

 Agnès Varda – My First Life has been curated by Carole Sandrin, together with Rosalie Varda and Sherine El Sayed Taih.
 The exhibition has been made possible thanks to Rosalie Varda, the Galerie Nathalie Obadia, Institut pour la photographie and Institut Français de Finlande.